-There's no need for elaborate setups, all you need for great results is a camera, natural light, some props such as pretty bowls, plates and cutlery and of course, delicious food.
+There's no need for elaborate setups, all you need for great food photography results is a camera, natural light, some props such as distinctively patterned bowls, plates and cutlery and of course, delicious food.

-Natural light is always the best so don't waste your money on expensive flashguns or lightboxes - just choose a place to shoot with a decent-sized window.
+Natural light is always the best lighting for food photography, so don't waste your money on expensive flashguns or lightboxes - just choose a place to shoot with a decent-sized window.

 In summer, avoid south-facing windows if you can as you could get a lot of direct sunlight on your food that will darken the shadows and brighten the highlights.
-This will stop you getting the soft tones that help create beautiful shots.
+This will stop you getting the soft tones in your resulting photos that help create beautiful food shots.